Cathy's Gluten Free

 Gluten Free Gravy

-This foolproof method for smooth, silky, gluten free gravy works every time.
-Whether you're making it with roast beef or poultry, it's quick, easy, and produces gravy without lumps.
+This foolproof method for smooth, silky, gluten-free gravy from scratch works every time!
+It takes only three ingredients (including water) in 5 minutes.
+Whether you're making gluten-free brown gravy for roast beef or gluten-free chicken gravy for poultry, it's quick, easy, and produces gravy without lumps.
+You can choose to thicken it with cornstarch, rice starch, or make a grain-free gravy by thickening it with tapioca starch.

-Maybe your family or friends have gathered for Thanksgiving or Christmas dinner, or you've simply cooked a roast for one or two.
-This glossy, flavourful, gluten free gravy will top off your plates nicely.
+Maybe your family or friends have gathered for Thanksgiving dinner, or you've been tasked with making gluten-free Christmas gravy.
+Possibly, you've simply cooked a roast for one or two.
+Whatever the case, this glossy, flavourful, gluten-free gravy will top off your plates nicely.

-This is all it takes to make great gravy!
+This is all it takes to make great gluten-free gravy!

 • Flavourful, seasoned meat drippings